lsprangers/lsprangers.github.io/docs/transformer_and_llm/ATTENTION.md

 ### Keys, Queries, and Values Intuition
 Lots of the excerpts here are from the [D2L AI Blog on Attention](https://d2l.ai/chapter_attention-mechanisms-and-transformers/queries-keys-values.html)

-Consider a K:V database, it may have tuples such as `('Luke', 'Sprangers'), ('Donald', 'Duck'), ('Jeff', 'Bezos'), ..., ('Puke', 'Skywalker')` with first and last names - if we wanted to ***query*** the database, we'd simply query based on a key like `Database.get('Luke')` and it would return `Sprangers`
+Consider a K:V database, it may have tuples such as `('Luke', 'Sprangers'), ('Donald', 'Duck'), ('Jeff', 'Bezos'), ..., ('Puke', 'Skywalker')` with first and last names - if you wanted to ***query*** the database, we'd simply query based on a key like `Database.get('Luke')` and it would return `Sprangers`

-If we allow for approximate matches, we might get `['Sprangers', 'Skywalker']`
+If you allow for approximate matches, you might get `['Sprangers', 'Skywalker']`

 Therefore, our Queries and our Keys have a relationship!
-They can be exact, or they can be similar (Luke and Puke are similar), and based on those similarities, we may or may not want to return a Value
+They can be exact, or they can be similar (Luke and Puke are similar), and based on those similarities, you may or may not want to return a Value

-What if we wanted to return a portion of the Value, based on how similar our Query was to our Key?
-Luke and Luke are 1:1, so we fully return Sprangers, but Luke and Puke are slightly different, so what if we returned something like `intersect / total` * Value, or 75% of the Value?
+What if you wanted to return a portion of the Value, based on how similar our Query was to our Key?
+Luke and Luke are 1:1, so you fully return Sprangers, but Luke and Puke are slightly different, so what if you returned something like `intersect / total` * Value, or 75% of the Value?

-Luke and Puke have $3/4$ letters as the same, so we can return $3/4$ of Skywalker!
+Luke and Puke have $3/4$ letters as the same, so you can return $3/4$ of Skywalker!

 This is the exact idea of Attention - $Attention(\bold{q}, D) = \sum_{i = 1}^{m} \alpha(\bold{q}, \bold{k_i}) \cdot \bold{v_i}$

 This attention can be read as "for every key / value pair $i$, compare the key and the value with $\alpha$, and based on how similar they are return that much of the value.
-The total sum of all those values is the value we will return"
+The total sum of all those values is the value you will return"

-Therefore, we can mimic an exact lookup if we define our $\alpha$ as a Kronecker Delta:
+Therefore, you can mimic an exact lookup if you define our $\alpha$ as a Kronecker Delta:
 $
 \delta_{ij} = \begin{cases}
 1, & \text{if } q = k_i,\\